Generic filters

 The herpes PCR test is performed when symptoms suggestive of Herpes are present.
 Other reasons include:

-• Confirming a herpes diagnosis as well as the typing of the virus (HSV-1/2)
+• Confirming a herpes diagnosis as well as the typing of the virus (HSV-1 or HSV-2).

-• Ruling out a herpes diagnosis from a lesions and distinguishing from other skin conditions, such as thrush, trauma, or eczema.
+• Ruling out a herpes diagnosis from a lesion and distinguishing from other skin conditions, such as thrush, trauma, or eczema.

 Will I need an examination for the Herpes PCR test?